keobox/turic/lesson14/topics.md

 * Is possible to refactor using a struct: an aggregated data type.
 * But before a digression about `struct' dimension.
   * The `struct` dimension is 8 bytes as expected.
+  * What is we add an unsigned byte before the 2 int fields?
+Is the dimension 9 bytes?